 Although leased to Sweden in 1785 for 93 years, St. Barts is predominantly French.
 A few Swedish legacies linger, including the red-roofed capital of Gustavia, a popular cruise port named after a Swedish king.
 Chic shops and galleries line Gustavia's streets, and the town's gourmet restaurants fly in continental delicacies.

-Popular things to do include kitesurfing, kayaking, fishing, surfing, and sailing, and you can snorkel and dive the wrecks and fish-filled reefs, many of which are protected in a marine reserve.
-The island also promotes a packed calendar of festivals celebrating everything from sporting events to movies and music.
+Popular things to do in St. Barts include kitesurfing, kayaking, fishing, surfing, and sailing, and you can snorkel and dive the wrecks and fish-filled reefs, many of which are protected in a marine reserve.
+The island also promotes a packed calendar of festivals, celebrating everything from sporting events to movies and music.

-When the wind is up, body surfers enjoy riding the waves here.
-After a morning of beach basking, you can enjoy lunch at one of the two restaurants near the parking lot.
+When the wind is up, bodysurfers enjoy riding the waves here.
+After a morning of beach basking, you can enjoy lunch at one of the two popular St. Barts restaurants near the parking lot.

 Accommodation: Where to Stay in St. Barts

-A couple of hotels fringe the sands here, including the luxury Cheval Blanc St.-Barth Isle de France, one of St. Barts' most exclusive hotels.
+A couple of St. Barts' resorts fringe the sands of Flamands Bay, including the luxury Cheval Blanc St.-Barth Isle de France, one of St. Barts' most exclusive hotels.

 On the north coast, not far from St. Jean, the charming village of Lorient is the site of the island's first French settlement.
 Today, the top things to see here include a 19th-century Catholic church, a few shops, and a fantastic surf beach.

 Built of local stone cut to size by women, the Lorient Church (Eglise de Lorient) uses conch shells as holy water basins.